-New auditor reporting
+Vew auditor reporting

 The new auditors' report will come in to effect for the 2019 fiscal year of the Ottawa-Carleton District School Board.
-The impact on the Board will be fairly minimal as a non-
+The impact on the Board will be fairly minimal as a nonlisted entity:

-Change Annicability Spendaging, and a spendaging and a spendaging and a spendaging a spendaging and a spendaging a s Re-ordering of the auditors' report including moving opinion to the first section Listed and non-listed entities Expanded descriptions of the responsibilities of management, those charged with governance and auditor Listed and non-listed entities Separate section on "Material Uncertainty Related to Going Concern", if applicable Listed and non-listed entities Separate section on "Other Information" (e.g. MD&A) Listed and non-listed entities Disclosure of name of the engagement partner Listed entities he auditors' professional judgment, were of most significance in the audit, such as areas of higher assessed risk of material misstatement, significant auditor judgments and the There has been much discussion in the financial reporting community about the inclusion of Key Audit Matters (KAMs) in the auditors' report.
+Change Applicability Re-ordering of the auditors' report including moving opinion to the first section Listed and non-listed entities Expanded descriptions of the responsibilities of management, those charged with governance and auditor Listed and non-listed entities Separate section on "Material Uncertainty Related to Going Concern", if applicable Listed and non-listed entities Separate section on "Other Information" (e.g. MD&A) Listed and non-listed entities Disclosure of name of the engagement partner Listed entities the auditors' professional judgment, were of most significance in the audit, such as areas of higher assessed risk of material misstatement, significant auditor judgments and the There has been much discussion in the financial reporting community about the inclusion of Key Audit Matters (KAMs) in the auditors' report.
 KAMs are those matters that, in mpact on the audit of significant events or transactions.
-Currently, in Canada, the reporting of KAMs in the auditors' report is only applicable when required by law or regulation or when the auditor is engaged to do so.
-There is no law or regulation requiring the reporting of KAMs for national not-for-profit organizations, and we have not been engaged to do so by the Board